wp-plugins/opensearchserver-search/readme.txt

 = I already manage my OpenSearchServer index in another way (web crawler).
 Can I use this plugin to plug my Wordress search page to my existing index? =

 Yes you can: enable the "Search only" mode to switch off sending of data (new posts and pages) from Wordpress to OpenSearchServer.
+Warning: you may however need to first create your index with this plugin before enabling "Search only mode" to ensure creation of all needed schema's fields.

+= I get this PHP warning when saving query settings: "Warning: OSS Returned an error: "Error com.jaeksoft.searchlib.web.ServletException: com.jaeksoft.searchlib.SearchLibException: Returned field: The field: thumbnail_url does not exist" =

+You probably updated to a recent version without re-creating your index.
+You need to re-create your index and re-synchronize data.

 == Screenshots ==